AppSecure-nrw/security-belts/green/test-security-configuration-of-infrastructure.md

-# Test security configuration of infrastructure
+# Test Security Configuration of Infrastructure

 Perform security assessments of your server side infrastructure components.
 These should include the operating system, middleware, application server, and database.